ETS-Android5/Invi/docs/_pages/usageguide.md

     <div class="post-content">
         <h3 class="post-title">Rental Items List</h3>
         <p>To view current rented items and your current cost please click on the side menu and click rentals.
 You will be greeted with this screen where you can see the details and total cost of your rented items
-        <br><br>You can also search through your rented items if you have a large list by clicking he search icon on the top right and entering a search term</p>
+        <br><br>You can also search through your rented items if you have a large list by clicking the search icon on the top right and entering a search term</p>
  </div>
 </div>

 <div class="post-container">
     <div class="post-thumb"><img src="../images/screen_rent4.jpg" width="200px" height="300px"/></div>
     <div class="post-content">
-        <h3 class="post-title">Rental Checkin Screen</h3>
+        <h3 class="post-title">Rental Check in Screen</h3>
         <p>To check back in a rented item just scan the barcode and you will be present with the screen on the left.
 When the item is checked back in you will have a Receipt of the cost in the Receipts page.
         <br><br></p>
  </div>